-Mined since the late 1800s, many fortunes have been made and lost in Sapphire Central.
+Mined since the late 1800s, many fortunes have been made and lost in Sapphire.
 The area is known for its laidback lifestyle and casual charm.

 Things to Experience